johnpapa/angular-ngrx-data/docs/entity-metadata.md

 <a name="plurals"></a>
 ## Pluralizing the entity name

-The _ngrx-data_ default
-[_entity dataservice_](docs/entity-dataservice.md) creates conventional HTTP resource names (URLs) for each entity type.
+The _ngrx-data_ [`DefaultDataService`](docs/entity-dataservice.md) relies on the `HttpUrlGenerator` to create conventional HTTP resource names (URLs) for each entity type.

 By convention, an HTTP request targeting a single entity item contains the lowercase, singular version of the entity type name.
 For example, if the entity type `entityName` is "Hero", the default data service will POST to a URL such as `'some/api/base/hero'`.

 By convention, an HTTP request targeting multiple entities contains the lowercase, _plural_ version of the entity type name.
 The URL of a GET request that retrieved all heroes would be something like `'some/api/base/heroes'`.

-_Ngrx-data_ doesn't know how to pluralize the entity type name.
-You have to tell _ngrx-data_ how to pluralize entity names.

-The _ngrx-data_ library injects a _pluralizing class_, called `Pluralizer`, into the default data service.
+The `HttpUrlGenerator` can't pluralize the entity type name on its own.
+It delegates to an injected _pluralizing class_, called `Pluralizer`.

-That class has a single _pluralize()_ method that takes the singular string and returns the plural string.
+The `Pluralizer` class has a _pluralize()_ method that takes the singular string and returns the plural string.

 The _ngrx-data_ library's default `Pluralizer` implementation simply appends an `'s'`.
 That's fine for the `Villain` type (which becomes "villains").
 But that's the wrong technique for pluralizing the `Hero` type (which becomes "heros").